wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 occasionally, it is better to *localize* global objects even when they are only read from.

+The idea of localization is to break the strict rule that, as long as we don't write anything, we can only find more global objects starting from a global object.
+This is relaxed here by occasionally making a local copy even though we don't write to the object.

 This is done by tweaking ``AddInReadSet``, whose main purpose is to record the read object in a set (actually a list)::